lombardpress/lombardpress.github.io/_posts/2016-06-12-DTS-modeling-proposal.md

 ![available manifestations]({{ site.baseurl }}/assets/images/2016-06-30-DTS-modeling-proposal/available-manifestations-at-item-level.png)

 Likewise, the client should be able to treat every **Expression**, at no matter what level in the hierarchy, the same way while adjusting for properties unique to that *structureType*.
-So if the resource id points to a structureBlock (or paragraph) instead of a structureItem, we get a display that automatically adjusts.
+So if the resource id points to a *structureBlock* (or paragraph) instead of a *structureItem*, we get a display that automatically adjusts.

 ![block level display]({{ site.baseurl }}/assets/images/2016-06-30-DTS-modeling-proposal/block-expression-display.png)